ytarazona/scikit-eo/docs/mla.md

 NN(training_split=0.8, max_iter=300, random_state=None, **kwargs)
 ```

-The Support Vector Machine (SVM) classifier is a supervised non-parametric statistical learning technique that  does not assume a preliminary distribution of input data.
-Its discrimination criterion is a  hyperplane that separates the classes in the multidimensional space in which the samples  that have established the same classes are located, generally some training areas.
+This classification consists of a neural network that is organized into several layers, that is, an input layer of predictor  variables, one or more layers of hidden nodes, in which each node represents an activation function acting on a weighted input  of the previous layers’ outputs, and an output layer.

-SVM support raster data read by rasterio (rasterio.io.DatasetReader) as input.
+NN support raster data read by rasterio (rasterio.io.DatasetReader) as input.